 Letter of Appreciation from the DHBC executive committee to Charlie Paris in 1950, just before his death that year.
 (Source: Julie Peruch)

-He had a bicycle shop behind 1 Hercules Street, Dulwich Hill (facing the Gladstone Hotel carpark, now a private residence).
-This shop was a social focal point for the club members for decades.
+He first set up a bicycle shop in 1906 along New Canterbury Road, but moved to his shop behind 1 Hercules Street, Dulwich Hill (facing the Gladstone Hotel carpark, now a private residence) by 1916.
+This shop remained a social focal point for the club members until his shop was closed after his death in 1950.

 Picture taken in the early to mid 1930s of DHBC club members outside Charlie Paris' Speedwell Bicycle Shop.